zmitton/eth-heap/README.md

 #### Data Store
 Heaps allow for **insertion**, **extraction**, and **extraction of the Maximum**.

-This particular heap also supports **getById**, and **extractById** which solves race conditions. `struct Node`s are `id`, `priority` pairs, but you can extend this to any arbitrary data by pointing to a `struct` that you define in a separate `mapping`, with matching `id` from the heap.
+This particular heap also supports `getById()`, and `extractById()` which solves race conditions. `struct Node`s have only `id` and `priority` properties (packed into 1 storage slot), but you can extend this to any arbitrary data by pointing to a `struct` that you define in a separate `mapping`, with matching `id` from the heap.

-Think of it simply as a data store. `insert()` things into it, `remove()`, or find or remove the largest element in the heap (`getMax()` / `extractMax()`).
-Don't manipulate the data except through the API, or risk corrupting the heap integrity.
+Think of it simply as a data store. *insert* things into it, *extract*, or find / remove the largest element.
+Don't manipulate the heap structure except through the API, or risk corrupting its integrity.

 #### Max-heap / Min-heap.
 This is a *max-Heap*, if you would like to use it as a *min-heap*, simply reverse the sign before inputing (multiply by -1 (Although I haven't tested this yet)).

 #### Error Handling
-Bad input will result in returning the (default) zero set.
-For the most part, the functions will not throw errors.
-This allows you to handle errors in your own flexible way.
-When returning a node, check for `node.id == 0`.
+Bad input will result in returning the (default) zero node `Node(0,0)`.
+For the most part, the functions will not throw any errors.
+This allows you to handle errors in your own way.
+If you'd like to throw an error in these situations, perform `require(Heap.isNode(myNode));` on the returned node;

 #### API.
 *Note that if you want to return the `Heap.Node` data types from a public function, you have to use the experimental ABIEncoderV2 for now.*